lucasecf/LECropPictureViewController/README.md

 5. Create a Pull Request

-##License
+## Author

+Lucas Eduardo, lucasecf@gmail.com

+## License

-This projected is licensed under the terms of the MIT license.
+LECropPictureViewController is available under the MIT license.
+See the LICENSE file for more info.